Meizu: History

 Jack Wong (黄章 (Huáng Zhāng)) established Meizu in 2003.
 Initially a manufacturer of MP3 players, Meizu released their first MP4 player in 2006.
 Their most notable MP4 player was the M6 Mini Player, which was also marketed by Dane-Elec outside China.

 In January 2007, Meizu announced their first smartphone, Meizu M8, which was fully released in April 2007.
 The Meizu M8 ran on the Mymobile operating system, based on Microsoft Windows CE 6.0.
 The design of the M8 was based on existing smartphone technology, such as Apple's iPhone.
 Meizu was subsequently sued by Apple due to theft of Apple's intellectual property of the original iPhone.
 An upgraded version of the Meizu M8, the Meizu M8SE, was released on 2 October 2009.

 On 1 January 2011, the company released the Meizu M9, their first smartphone based on the Android operating system.
 This device was considered to be a large commercial success in China.

 Meizu opened their first branch office outside mainland China in Hong Kong in 2011.
 Later that year, they also opened a branch office in Russia.

 The Meizu MX was released on 1 January 2012, exactly one year after the M9.
 It was the first smartphone to feature Meizu's Flyme OS, a deeply customized version of Android.
 It was the first Meizu phone officially released outside mainland China, being released in Hong Kong at the same time.
 A quad-core version of the Meizu MX was released in June 2012.

 In December 2012, the Meizu MX2 was released.
 It runs on Flyme OS 2.0 based on Android 4.1 Jelly Bean.
 The phone was produced by Foxconn and went on sale in mainland China, Hong Kong, Russia and Israel.

 The Meizu MX3 was released in October 2013 and was the first smartphone to have 128GB of internal storage.
-On March 6, 2014, Meizu held a product launch of the Meizu MX3 in France, announcing that it would go on sale there soon.
+On 6 March 2014, Meizu held a product launch of the Meizu MX3 in France, announcing that it would go on sale there soon.
 Meizu also expanded to Italy and Eastern Europe in 2014.

 Meizu announced the Meizu MX4 on 2 September 2014.
 It was the first Meizu smartphone to feature a MediaTek processor and LTE support.
-The Meizu MX4 was the first Meizu smartphone to also offer Alibaba's Yun OS aside from Meizu's Flyme OS for the Chinese mainland market.
+The Meizu MX4 was the first Meizu smartphone to also offer Alibaba's Yun OS aside from Meizu's Flyme OS for the mainland Chinese market.
 Later that year, the Meizu MX4 Pro was announced, featuring a Samsung Exynos octa-core processor and a 2K+ screen.

 In December 2014, Meizu announced the M series of products, with the first product being the Meizu M1 Note.
 The M-series of Meizu devices focus on bringing powerful features for a relatively low price.
 In January 2015, Meizu released the second installment in the M series of products, the Meizu M1.